yiyunma/project_euler/README.md

 Project Euler Solutions

-This repository gives my solution for Peoject Euler.
+This repository contains solution for Project Euler.